SarahHenze/QPuB/README.md

 ## QPuB - Quantification of peptide using Bayesian approach

-   QPuB employs Bayesian statistical inference based on Markov chain Monte Carlo sampling to learn the posterior distribution of the converison factors for the peptide products.
+   QPuB employs Bayesian statistical inference based on Markov chain Monte Carlo (MCMC) sampling to learn the posterior distributions of the converison factors for peptide products.

 * **Execution**